Puerto Morelos Practical information

 Mexico has its own currency with bills and coins called the Mexican Peso.
 (Currency symbol MXN) Pesos are written with a dollar sign just like Canada and the US, which can lead to some horrifying moments for new visitors when they think that a simple burger is more than one hundred dollars.

 There are several bank machines in Puerto Morelos which work with your foreign card and dispense pesos.
-There are two in town are affiliated with national banks which have lower fees than private ones.
-One machine is in front of the police station the other is in the OXXO on the square.
+The only major bank-affiliated ATM machine is in the new Chedraui grocery store just south of the square.
 There are more in the Colonia, the best being at the Chedraui grocery store or CI Banco.
 The machines work well with cards from all over the world, but occasionally run out of money, especially on weekends.
 There is a machine in the OXXO off the square that you can use as well.
 Do not use the “Cashola” machines in front of the little mall on the north side of the square.
 High fees!
 Always check any ATM machine over carefully before using.
 Pull on the card reader and keyboard to see if it is loose or suspicious.
 We have had card skimming incidents in Puerto Morelos.
 Cover your pin as you enter it and monitor your bank account carefully as you travel.
 Change your PIN when you get home as a precaution.

 There are no banks in town the main part of town, there is one called CI Banco at the Chedraui and one called Bancomer in the Super Aki Plaza.
 There is an exchange booth right on the square to exchange your cash dollars (US or Canadian) or Euros.
 You need a passport to get pesos for U.S. dollars.
 If you use the exchange booth, count your money before you leave.
 Short changing is very common at this location!
 CI Banco by the Chedraui will also exchange foreign currency for pesos.
 They usually give a better rate than the booth on the square.
 Bring your passport.